Location

 Whether you are looking for a first mortgage, adding a second mortgage or trying to refinance an existing mortgage, it is helpful to understand more about general loan classifications.

-Mortgage loans are categorized as either fixed rate mortgages (FRM), adjustable rate mortgages (ARM) or some combination (hybrid) of the two.
-This classification is based on the type of interest rate structure governing the loan.
 The most common mortgage terms are 30 or 15 year loans (also, 25, 20 and 10).
 Generally, a short term loan will have less interest and higher payments – a long term loan, more interest and lower payments.
 A 15 year mortgage may have less than half the interest costs of a 30 year mortgage.

 Characteristics of an adjustable rate mortgage: